dmnfarrell/dmnfarrell.github.io/_posts/2023-12-18-stable-diff-img2img.markdown

     model_id, scheduler=scheduler, torch_dtype=torch.float16).to("cuda")
 ```

-We can then call the pipe object to create an image from a another image.
+We can then call the pipe object to create an image from another image.
 The `prompt` function below is a convenient way to make multiple images at once and save them to the same folder with unique names.
 Using the same seed will ensure the same image is generated for the same prompt, so you can fix this and alter the strength only if needed.

 ```python
 def img2imgprompt(prompt, n=1, style=None, path='.', negative_prompt=None,